-Ian Normile (PhD researcher)
+Ian Normile (PhD candidate)

 BA Humanities and Social Sciences (Western Washington University, 2008)

 I currently teach on the following courses of the MSc Education programme:

 - Dissertation supervisor for MSc Education students.